vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```

-We include the vk_types header, which brings vulkan itself (we will need it), and we declare a namespace for the functions we will add here later.
+We include the vk_types header, which brings Vulkan itself (we will need it), and we declare a namespace for the functions we will add here later.

 finally, we get into vk_engine.h, the main class